akkikhan/Primus-SaaS/examples/nodejs-express/README.md

 # Primus SaaS Node.js Express Example

-This is an example Express.js application demonstrating how to use the **@primus-saas/identity-validator** package to secure your API with JWT authentication from Primus Portal.
+This is an example Express.js application demonstrating how to use the **@primus-saas/identity-validator** package to secure your API with JWT/OIDC authentication from your own identity providers (e.g., Azure AD + LocalAuth).
+Primus does not issue tokens or sit in the runtime path.

 ## Features Demonstrated